-547 - 548 is an integrated sequence in advanced calculus covering sequences, limits, continuous functions, differentiation, Riemann integral; infinite series, sequences and series of functions, Taylor series, improper integrals.
+547, 548, 549 is an integrated sequence in advanced calculus covering sequences, limits, continuous functions, differentiation, Riemann integral; infinite series, sequences and series of functions, Taylor series, improper integrals.

 547, 548, 549 is a sequence designed to develop analytic intuition and proof skills.
 Student participation is emphasized.
+One of the primary purposes of 547 is that the student masters the asymptotic Taylor's formula and can apply it.